MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 You need a [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] license for each user who will use the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] app.
 For more information, [see the Setup topic](setup.md).

-## What languages in Dynamics 365 Guides available in?
+## What languages is Dynamics 365 Guides available in?

 As of the August 27 update, Dynamics 365 Guides is available in the following languages for both the PC app and the HoloLens app: